Share this

 Another benefit of flat rate shipping is that it can encourage customers to add more items to their cart.
 According to the Baymard Institute’s research, almost 70% of instances where customers abandon their shopping carts can be attributed to unforeseen shipping expenses.
 Many ecommerce businesses offer free shipping for orders over a certain amount, which can incentivize customers to add more items to their cart to reach that minimum spend.
 With flat rate shipping, the same principle applies.
 Customers may be more likely to add additional items to their order if they know that the shipping cost will remain the same regardless of the size or weight of the order.
 This can increase the average order value.

-How to Price Flat Rate Shipping
+How to Calculate Flat Rate Shipping

 Start by Calculating Your Average Shipping Cost per Order